Learning Support and Enrichment

 Leaving the School Premises

-No child is allowed to leave the school grounds during the day without written permission from a parent.
+Students are not permitted to leave the school grounds during the day without being collected by a parent or carer.

 Liaison with Preschool and High School